chandlerr13/jade-photography/README.md

 Sample website for a photographer using
 HTML and CSS.
 This project focuses on demonstrating the following key principles of web design:

-* navigation -- make the menu system simple and consistent
+* navigation -- a functional menu system that is simple and consistent
-* spacing -- use white space effectively to make the site clearer
+* spacing -- use of white space effectively to make the site clearer
-* color -- use color effectively to make the site appealing
+* color -- use of color effectively to make the site appealing
 * typography --  make it pleasant to read
-* consistency --  everything should match
+* consistency --  make everything match
-* responsive design -- the site should work as well on mobile as on desktops; mobile-first designs for mobile, then expands to desktop
+* responsive design -- ensuring the site works as well on mobile as on desktops; mobile-first designs for mobile, then expands to desktop

+URL: lab1.chandlerrogers.me